 Here are some of the most common symptoms that your safe’s battery is dead:

-- You hear multiple beeping sounds when you try to enter your code.
+Multiple beeping sounds – You hear these when you try to enter your code.
 While it depends on the type of panel, you can also see a small flashing light indicator.
 This does not necessarily mean that your cells are flat, so make sure you use the correct combination.

-- There’s a low battery warning on the display.
-High-priced safes have a small LED display that shows notifications whether you enter a wrong code or your batteries have run out of juice.
+Low battery warning on the display – High-priced safes have a small LED display that shows notifications whether you enter a wrong code or your batteries have run out of juice.
 Also, those modern coffers are easier to access and come with many other perks.

-- Your safe panel doesn’t react to any interaction.
-You try to input both right and wrong combinations, but your lockbox remains silent.
+Safe panel doesn’t react to interactions – You try to input both right and wrong combinations, but your lockbox remains silent.
 That is a definite sign that the batteries are now fully exhausted and you have to replace them.
 Read further and learn how.

 Every safety deposit box model varies and there are a variety of electronic safe boards.
 Each one has its own features, but if it has a biometric lock, then you’re definitely secured.

 As expected, the more expensive the safe is, the harder it will be to get into it.
 Or not?